jusbrasil/kube-render/README.md

 ## Kube-render

-A POC tool for rendering Kubernetes (k8s) templates into Manifests.
+A tool for rendering Kubernetes (k8s) templates into Manifests.
 It supports most of [Helm](https://github.com/kubernetes/helm) rendering features.

 The idea behind this project is to provide a simple mechanism of rendering Manifests.
 It might be helpful when you can't or don't want to use Helm, but want some help with a more "complex" set of rendering features.

-It's not on Pypi yet.
-If you want to install it in dev mode, you can clone the repo and install with:
+To install it, use:
 ```
-pip install --editable .
+pip install kuberender
 ```

 Once you install it, you can use `kube-render --help`, which will output its usage, as in: